 It is similar to our favourite colours, especially the ones we wear.
 It’s not just the visual impact of a colour that makes us decide whether we want to wear it it or not; we get equally affected by the colour’s physical vibrations.

 There was a time when I was wearing black only.
 I was also prone to feeling gloomy quite a lot in that period without any obvious reason.
 Then a friend – healer made me aware of the likelihood of the colour’s frequencies on my states of mind, and I noticed a considerable change as soon as I ‘lightened up’ my wardrobe.

 Realising that colours can effect our emotions has helped me a lot.
-When I felt a long-term negative charge towards someone, I would start wearing rose-quartz jewellery and carry rose-quartz crystals in my pockets, because this gemstone is known to support forgiveness and unconditional love.
+If I was holding a long-term negative charge towards some people, I would not only visualise forgiving them and sending them love, but I would also start wearing rose-quartz jewellery and carry rose-quartz crystals in my pockets, as this gemstone is known for supporting forgiveness and unconditional love.

 Similarly, when I have to tackle a big project and need to strengthen both my confidence and willpower to accomplish the task, I tend to surround myself with the golden-hued Pyrite.